 IIf you are experiencing symptoms of COVID-19 or have been exposed to someone who has tested positive for the virus, you may need to receive a COVID-19 test.
 Your provider will evaluate your concerns and determine whether a COVID-19 test is appropriate.

 In Kansas City-metro area, we perform tests by appointment only.
 We do not offer walk-ins for this type of test.
 Drive-through testing is available at our Indian Creek Campus and Student Center.
 To schedule:

 We offer 2 testing locations for patients whose healthcare provider has recommended it and for non-patients who have COVID-19 symptoms.
 To schedule, call 913-588-1600.

-The testing location at Indian Creek Campus offers drive-through COVID-19 test appointment will be at one of our drive-thru locations.
+The testing location at Indian Creek Campus offers drive-through COVID-19 test appointments.
 Our team will come out to you.
 Please remain in your vehicle.
 Our team members collect the sample using a nasal swab.
 They will wear all the necessary personal protective equipment.
 When you arrive, follow the cones to park.
 Then call the posted phone number from your vehicle to check in.

 Note: When coming to the Student Center, route around the campus to ensure you do not need to make an illegal U-turn.